ncor/atomic-di/README.md

 ### Resolving a map

-If you need to get a map of the resolutions of different resolvers, you can use the `resolveMap` function.
+If you need to get a map of resolutions of different resolvers, you can use `resolveMap` function.
 ```ts
 const getA = scoped(() => createA())
 const getB = scoped(() => createB())